Can you safely get another COVID shot after a bad reaction? new study says maybe

 Summary

 This study looked at whether it is safe to give another dose of a COVID-19 mRNA vaccine to people who had a bad reaction to a previous dose, or to people with a history of allergies.
 It also included people with long COVID.
-A total of 137 adults took part.
-The goal was to see how many had allergic or other reactions after getting the vaccine.
+A total of 137 adults took part and received either the Pfizer or Moderna bivalent booster.
+The goal was to see how many had another allergic or non-allergic reaction after the shot.

 Get updates